 Sometimes we drag our past into the present and that’s not healthy.
 The past needs to stay in the past.
-We don’t need past-us to sabotage present-us or our relationships.
-Working through relationship trauma and issues is a positive step towards acknowledging and working through your past without lugging that baggage around with you.
+We don’t need past-us to sabotage present or future-us or our relationships.
+So working through relationship trauma and issues is a positive step towards acknowledging and working through your past without lugging that baggage around with you.
 Think about whenever you move house: it’s new beginnings, right?
 Well imagine moving say, a ragged, heavy old sofa into every new home you move into.
-Not cool!
-Get rid of it!
+Not cool.
+Get rid of it.

 No relationship is perfect, and you’d be doing yourself and your partner a dis-service if you acted like it was.
-We humans are a complicated bunch, that’s for sure!
+We humans are a complicated bunch, that’s for sure.
 One of the best ways to show you honour your relationship with all it’s little quirks, is to prioritise it, working together on making it the best that it can be.
 If you’re not willing to do that, should you even be there?
 Counselling can help create peaceful families, which is something we all crave.

 It’s kind of hard to not take things personally, because we usually see through our own lens, so subjectivity is almost inevitable.
 The beauty of a marriage counsellor is they don’t have a vested interest in the outcome (unless there’s DV going on), so they tend to be a great objective sounding board, thus opening your perspective to other alternatives.
 They also teach us better ways to disagree and to have more constructive debates.

 Let’s face it, we’re all here to work through stuff and to do so, we have some powerful tools in our toolkit.
-A marriage counsellor will show you how to use those tools: tolerance, gratitude, acknowledgement, respect, trust, forgiveness, understanding … You’ve already got the tools, but sometimes we need lessons in their safe and appropriate use!
+A marriage counsellor will show you how to use those tools: tolerance, gratitude, acknowledgement, respect, trust, forgiveness, understanding, fun, laughter, play … You’ve already got the tools, but sometimes we need guidance in their safe and appropriate use.

-You’ll both be in a safe space to talk about all those non-discussables
+You’ll both be in a safe space to talk about any non-discussables

 Does your relationship have a non-discussable?
-Something that makes you squirm in your seat when you think about talking with your partner about.
-That’s called a non-discussable!
+Something that makes you squirm in your seat when you think about talking with your partner about it.
+That’s what I call a non-discussable.
 What better way to have that conversation than in a safe, inclusive environment with an objective and caring listener.
 Your marriage counsellor will guide the conversation to help navigate the path for you.
 There’s an art to having difficult conversations, while I’m not a Counsellor, I do know and teach others the rules through my consultancy firm.
 Hit me up if you’d like me to send you some information free of charge, of course.

-Think about how liberating it’ll be when you have total trust in your partner – You’re not carrying past baggage, you know that your relationship is a priority, you’re with someone who totally understands you and gets you and you have no secrets!
+Think about how liberating it’ll be when you have total trust in your partner.
+You’re not carrying past baggage, you know that your relationship is a priority, you’re with someone who totally understands you and gets you, and you have no secrets!
 You can truly lay yourself bare to each other.
 If that isn’t a recipe for a great roll in the sheets, I don’t know what is.
 Let me know if you’d like some recommendations to some awesome counsellors.